zlatinb/muwire/doc/wire-protocol.md

 All traffic after the handshake is compressed using the same compression algorithm in Gnutella.

+## Blobs in JSON

+All protocol elements that are represented as blobs (personas, certificates, file names, seach terms) get Base64 encoded when transmitted as part of JSON documents.

 ## Internationalization support

 All protocol elements that may contain non-ascii characters (file names, search terms, persona nicknames) are represented as a binary blob with the following format: